tabjy/cr-10-v3-marlin-config/README.md

 I did not configure the Z offset in firmware since that might be unique per printer.

+# Compiled firmware changes with Marlin 2.0.9.x

+The Marlin Firmware developers have gotten a lot more strict around the configuration files.
+Previously all I had to do was enable or disable BL Touch and things would take care of themselves.
+This is no longer the case and since I do not need non-BL enabled firmware I am going to stop compiling it instead of figuring out the  configuration changes I would now have to make.

+My advice.
+Get a BL Touch.
+They cost the same as 1-2 spools of filament and make printing a lot easier.

 # Changes/tweaks from stock CR-10 V3 config: